NASA shares stunning image of cosmic 'holiday wreath'

 And clearly a holiday spirit to match.

 Hubble is the gift that never stops giving.
-Among a string of striking images, it recently delivered one of a smiling face in space, giving space watchers another thing to grin about in a year of astronomy milestones.
+Among a string of striking images, it recently delivered one of what appeared to be a grinning face in space, giving space watchers another thing to smile about in a year of astronomy milestones.

 Discuss: NASA shares stunning image of cosmic 'holiday wreath'